graydon/ivy-notes/markdown/module instantiation.md

 Instantiating a [[module]] creates a separate copy of the [[declaration|declarations]] of the module with any supplied arguments substituted for the module's parameters.

 Instantiation may take one of two forms:
-  - Using the `instance` keyword to create freshly-named object (see the first example below).
+  - Creating a freshly-named object, typically with the `instance` keyword (see the first example below).
-  - Using the `instantiate` keyword to include the instance into the enclosing object (see the second example below).
+  - Instantiating a module's declarations into the enclosing object, typically with the `instantiate` keyword (see the second example below).

 ## Examples: